 An examination of theory and methods of public program evaluation and the politics of program evaluation.
 Focus is on acquisition of skills in conducting program evaluation, including research design, selecting social indicators, conducting the study, and report writing.
+Prerequisite: PADM 6838 or permission of the instructor

-Graduate Faculty Membership
+Graduate Council Membership